 2.31.
-Statements of Value Added
+Statement of value added

-This statement aims to disclose the wealth created by the Company and its distribution during a certain reporting period, and is presented by the Company, as required by the Brazilian Corporate Law, as an integral part of its individual interim financial information and as supplementary information to the consolidated interim financial information, since this statement is not required by IFRSs.
+This statement aims to disclose the wealth created by the Company and its distribution during a certain reporting period; it is presented by the Company, as required by the Brazilian Corporate Law, as an integral part of its individual financial statements and as supplementary information to the consolidated financial statements, since this statement is not required by IFRSs.

-The statement of value added was prepared based on information obtained in the same accounting records used to prepare the interim financial information and pursuant to the provisions of CPC 09 - Statement of Value Added.
+The statement of value added was prepared based on information obtained in the same accounting records used to prepare the financial statements and pursuant to the provisions of CPC 09 - Statement of Value Added.